Dick Schaap

 Richard Jay Schaap (September 27, 1934 – December 21, 2001) was an American sportswriter, broadcaster, and author.

 Early life and education

 Born to a Jewish family in Brooklyn, and raised in Freeport, New York, on Long Island, Schaap began writing a sports column aged 14 for the weekly newspaper Freeport Leader, but the next year he obtained a job with the daily newspaper The Nassau Daily Review-Star working for Jimmy Breslin.
 He would later follow Breslin to the Long Island Press and New York Herald Tribune.

-He attended Cornell University and was editor-in-chief of the student newspaper, the Cornell Daily Sun.
+He attended Cornell University, where he served as editor-in-chief of The Cornell Daily Sun, the student newspaper.
 He obtained a letter in varsity lacrosse playing goaltender.
 During his last year at Cornell, Schaap was elected to the Sphinx Head Society.
 After graduating in 1955, he received a Grantland Rice fellowship at the Columbia University Graduate School of Journalism and authored his thesis on the recruitment of basketball players.